Serralq/mtmr-in-progress/README.md

 - Invisible Timer Toggler
   - If not five minutes before the hour && Amphetmine is in off then turn on Time Out
+  - Also if at home wifi and bluetooth enabled and on computer speakers then try to switch to external speakers

 # Dependencies